JakeVaillancourt/rum/README.md

 I tested our program against midmark using the command "Measure-Command{cargo run --release midmark.um}" on powershell.
 It ran in 9.56 seconds.

-# Says approximately how many hours you have spent analyzing the assignment

-Approximately 4 hours.

-# Says approximately how many hours you have spent preparing your design

-Approximately 6 hours

-# Says approximately how many hours you have spent solving the problems after your analysis

-Approximately 4 hours.